Troubleshooting tips and frequently asked questions

 Troubleshooting tools

 Many interfaces that are included with Open Horizon provide information that can be used to diagnose problems.
-This information is available through the management console, and HTTP REST APIs and a Linux shell tool, hzn.
+This information is available through the management console, and HTTP REST APIs and a Linux shell tool, hzn

 On an edge node you might need to troubleshoot host issues, Horizon software issues, Docker issues, or issues in your configuration or the code in service containers.
 Edge node host issues are beyond the scope of this document.
 If you need to troubleshoot Docker issues, you can use many Docker commands and interfaces.
 For more information, see the Docker documentation.

 If the service containers you are running use Apache Kafka (which is based on Kafka) for messaging, you can manually connect to the Kafka streams for Open Horizon to diagnose problems.
 You can either subscribe to a message topic to observe what was received by Apache Kafka, or you can publish to a message topic to simulate messages from another device.
-The kafkacat Linux command is a way to publish or subscribe to Apache Kafka.
-Use the most recent version of this tool.
-Apache Kafka also provides graphical web pages that you can use to access some information.
+The kafkacat

-On any edge node where Horizon is installed, use the hzn command to debug issues with the local Horizon agent and the remote Horizon exchange.
-Internally, the hzn command interacts with the provided HTTP REST APIs.
-The hzn command simplifies access and provides a better user experience than the REST APIs themselves.
-The hzn command often provides more descriptive text in its output, and it includes a built-in online help system.
+command often provides more descriptive text in its output, and it includes a built-in online help system.
 Use the help system to obtain information and details about what commands to use and details about command syntax and arguments.
-To view this help information, run the hzn --help or hzn <subcommand> --help commands.
+To view this help information, run the hzn --help

 On edge nodes where Horizon packages are not supported or installed, you can directly interact with the underlying HTTP REST APIs instead.
-For example, you can use the curl utility or other REST API CLI utilities.
-You can also write a program in a language that supports REST queries.
+For example, you can use the curl

-For example, run the curl utility to check the status of your edge node:
+utility to check the status of your edge node:

 curl localhost:8510/status